pearcej/complex/_sources/AgentBasedModels/Sugarscape.rst

 When sugar grows back at 1 unit per time step, there is not enough sugar to sustain the 400 agents we started with.
 The population drops quickly at first, then more slowly, and levels off around 250.

-:ref:`Figure 10.3 <rep_sugar>` (right) shows the state of the model after 100 time steps, with about 250 agents.
+:ref:`Figure 11.3 <ABM_FIG_3>` (right) shows the state of the model after 100 time steps, with about 250 agents.
 The agents who survive tend to be the lucky ones, born with high vision and/or low metabolism.
 Having survived to this point, they are likely to survive forever, accumulating unbounded stockpiles of sugar.

 .. figure:: Figures/Initial_Sugarscape.gif
     :align: center
-    :alt: "Gif 10.1: Initial Sugarscape for 100 steps."
+    :alt: "Gif 11.1: Initial Sugarscape for 100 steps."

-    Gif 10.1: Initial Sugarscape for 100 steps.
+    Gif 11.1: Initial Sugarscape for 100 steps.

 .. mchoice:: q_10.4
    :answer_a: They are a model of a simple economy.